CodeupClassroom/easley-now-we-know/README.md

 - a repo is a regular folder that git is tracking
 - creating a repo
 - If you make your repo on GitHub 1st, you don't have to "git init".
 You only clone.
+- Before you you "git add", you can run "git diff" to see what files/lines are changed.